ethanselzer/react-image-magnify/README.md

 npm run #See available commands
 ```

 The [Example Project](#example-project) may be used in development.

-To watch the source for changes, run npm run build-watch.
+To rebuild the source automatically when changes are made, run `yarn run build-watch`.

 ## Contributing